1-Sandeep/cms-newsportal/README.md

 ### Posts

 -   **CRUD Operations**: Create, Read, Update, and Delete posts.
--   **Assign Multiple Authors, Categories, and Tags**: Enhance the versatility of your posts by assigning multiple authors, categories, and tags.
+-   **Assign Multiple Authors, Categories, and Tags to a Post**: Enhance the versatility of your posts by assigning multiple authors, categories, and tags.

 ### Authors